berikv/berikv.github.io/_posts/2021-10-01-better-meetings.md

 Clearly meetings have many uses.
 And they are not liked much.
 Can we untangle this?
 Is it possible to improve meetings in general?
 What would a nice meeting be like?

 Lets first unpack the overloaded word "Meeting".
-In this article, a "meeting" means that a group of people getting together to share their work status, suggest new solutions, interact and discuss, and make decisions.
+In this article, a "meeting" means that a group of people spend time together to share their work status, review / discuss / plan their work, and make decisions.

-In this article, the word "meeting" is NOT used for
+In this article, the word "meeting" is **not** used for

 - Presentations
 - Social gatherings